astronomer/docs/astro/runtime-version-lifecycle-policy.md

 - A set of Docker images corresponding to that version are available for download on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and PyPi.
 - Astronomer will regularly publish bug or security fixes identified as high priority.
-- Astronomer will offer support for paying customers running a supported version of Runtime via [Astronomer Support](https://support.astronomer.io).
+- Support for paying customers running a maintained version of Astro Runtime is provided by [Astronomer Support](https://support.astronomer.io).
 - A user can create a new Deployment with the Cloud UI, API, or Astro CLI with any supported `major.minor` version pair of Runtime.
 For new Deployments, the Cloud UI assumes the latest patch.

 When the maintenance window for a given version of Runtime ends, the following is true:

-- Astronomer is not obligated to answer questions regarding a Deployment that is running that version.
+- Astronomer is not obligated to answer questions regarding a Deployment that is running an unsupported version.
 - New Deployments cannot be created on Astro with that version of Runtime.
 Versions that are no longer maintained will not render as an option in the Deployment creation process from the Cloud UI, API, or Astro CLI.
 - The Deployment view of the Cloud UI will show a warning that encourages the user to upgrade if the Deployment is running that version.
 - The latest version of the Astro CLI will show a warning if a user pushes a Docker image to Astronomer that corresponds to that version.

-To ensure reliability, service will not be interrupted for Deployments running a version of Astro Runtime that is no longer in maintenance.
-Unsupported versions will also continue to be available for local development and testing via the Astro CLI.
+Astronomer will not interrupt service for Deployments running Astro Runtime versions that are no longer in maintenance.
+Unsupported versions of Astro Runtime are available for local development and testing with the Astro CLI.

 ### End of Maintenance Date